JSansoP/technical-assignment-trifork/README.md

 # Image and Kitti Scaler

-This project allows you to scale imaged and their according bounding boxes in KITTI format.
+This project allows you to scale images and their according bounding boxes in KITTI format.

 ## External Dependencies